bholmesdev/simple-stack/packages/stream/README.md

 <ResolveSuspended />
 ```

-📚 Visit [the docs](https://simple-stack-docs.vercel.app/packages/stream) for more information
+📚 Visit [the docs](https://simple-stack-docs.vercel.app/stream) for more information and usage examples.